canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/medium/q6/QuestionText.md

 ## Question Text

 Natural language processing is an area that analyzes text written or spoken by people with the ultimate goal of designing communicative computer programs.
-Make a Java program called **TextProcessing** that has two static methods that can be used by other classes.
+Make a Java program called **TextProcessing**

 ### TextProcessing Class